Kyza/internal/README.md

 Ok, maybe that's a bit of an exaggeration.

-Private fields exist for two reasons:
+Private fields aren't bad; they have a purpose:

 1. To allow library developers to make breaking changes to things without making major [semver](https://semver.org/) jumps.
+2. To prevent consumers from accidentally causing UB.
-2. To enable compiler optimizations.
+3. To enable compiler optimizations.

 But there's a better way.